vishalvibes/wis/README.md

 ![Workflow 1](https://i.imgur.com/ujH7AlD.png)

 In workflow 1 the visiting agent has to run a loop to perform any operation.

 It would be visiting `/actions` before performing any other operation.

 This endpoint will give instructions to the visiting agent about how to should an agent start to navigate this webapp.

 Meanwhile, For the web applications following WIS workflow 1, it is mandated to implement a `/actions` route.

-This route would return a json object which would contain a list of endpoints (Just L1 hierarchy), a description in natural language of their functionalities, a list of input parameters and the return value details.
+This route would return a json object which would contain:

+- List of endpoints (Just L1 hierarchy)
+- Description in natural language of their functionalities
+- List of input parameters
+- Return value details

 ```javascript
 {